core-hacked/Personal-Site/README.md

   <h3 align="center">core-hacked</h3>

   <p align="center">
-    corehacked.codes is my personal website, open-sourced and hosted in this repository.
+    corehacked.com is my personal website, open-sourced and hosted in this repository.
     <br />
-    <a href="https://corehacked.codes/">View Website</a>
+    <a href="https://corehacked.com/">View Website</a>
     ·
     <a href="https://github.com/core-hacked/Personal-Site/issues">Report Bug</a>
     ·